 If you’re going to be teaching your kids to ski on your own, you can start them as young as you want.
-We started most of our kids by 18 months, though unless you’re die-hard skiers like we are, I recommend waiting until age 3.
-A one or two year old skiing isn’t going to be able to do very much, so those early years are going to have pretty slow progress.
+We started most of our young kids by 18 months, though unless you’re die-hard skiers like we are, I recommend waiting until age 3.
+A one or two-year-old skier isn’t going to be able to do very much, so those early years are going to have pretty slow progress in ski lessons.

 If you’re putting your kids in ski school, it really depends on the age requirements of the ski school.
-I think that in the beginning, full day lessons are the best value for your money, so we rarely waste our time with a short 1-3 hour lesson for beginning skiers.
-Most ski schools start their full day programs around age 4-5.
+In the beginning, full-day ski school lessons are the best value for your money, so we rarely waste our time with a short 1-3 hour lesson for beginning skiers.
+Most ski schools start their full-day programs around age 4-5.

 How quickly do you want your kids to learn to ski?

 The older a young child on skis is when they learn, the easier it typically is, up to a certain point.
-I’ve found that a 6-year-old learns much faster than a 4-year-old, though once kids are over the age of 10, they tend to not learn as quickly as younger kids.
-Older kids and adults tend to over think the mechanics of learning how to ski, and don’t pick up on things as quickly.
+I’ve found that a 6-year-old kid learns much faster than a 4-year-old, though once kids are over the age of 10, they tend to not learn as quickly as younger kids.
+Older kids and adults tend to overthink the mechanics of learning how to ski and don’t pick up on things as quickly.
 While a 4-year-old can learn to do a ‘pizza stop’ pretty quickly, it will take them longer to advance to more difficult terrain.